06 Oct Conserving Propane

 One-inch cubes are about the smallest you should make pieces if you want various foods – carrots, potatoes, meat – to still be identifiable.
 For things like mashed potatoes, you can generally cut the potatoes into 1/2-inch cubes, but watch them carefully – they can quickly be overdone and soggy.

 23. Pressure Cooker.
-Pressure cookers cook food faster (cutting cooking time in half or more) and hence use a lot less fuel for thing that would otherwise simmer for lengthy periods such as stews, soups and sauces.
+Pressure cookers cook food faster (cutting cooking time in half or more) and hence use a lot less fuel for things that would otherwise simmer for lengthy periods such as stews, soups and sauces.
 Some cruisers love them and tend to use them frequently; others rarely if ever.
 Modern pressure cookers are safe when used as directed, and are available in sizes from 1-1/2 quarts on up to huge ones designed for canning.

 If you are interested in a pressure cooker, see the pressure cooker buying guide for things to consider in buying one and my recommendations for the best pressure cooker.